Aesculus: Cultivation

+Uses

 Aesculus seeds were traditionally eaten, after leaching, by the Jōmon people of Japan over about four millennia, until 300 AD.

-All parts of the buckeye or horse chestnut tree are moderately toxic, including the nut-like seeds.
+All parts of the trees are moderately toxic, but the attractive nut-like seeds are the most likely part to cause poisoning.
 The toxin affects the gastrointestinal system, causing gastrointestinal disturbances.
-The USDA notes that the toxicity is due to saponin aescin and glucoside aesculin, with alkaloids possibly contributing.
+The United States Department of Agriculture notes that the toxicity is due to the saponin aescin and the glucoside aesculin, with alkaloids possibly contributing.

-Native Americans used to crush the seeds and the resulting mash was thrown into still or sluggish waterbodies to stun or kill fish.
+In North America, several native American tribes, particularly in the western and central US, such as Miwok, Pomo, Yokut, Maidu, historically used buckeye seeds like California buckeye to harvest fish by using the saponins, which had been extracted by the plant's seeds.
+These tribes would crush buckeye seeds to release saponins into streams or shallow water, where the compounds would stun or kill the fish, allowing for easier capture.
 They then boiled and drained (leached) the fish at least three times to dilute the toxin's effects.
 New shoots from the seeds also have been known to kill grazing cattle.

-The genus was considered to be in the ditypic family Hippocastanaceae along with Billia, but phylogenetic analyses of morphological and molecular data have more recently caused this family, along with the Aceraceae (maples and Dipteronia), to be included in the soapberry family (Sapindaceae).